 Avoid trapping anyone in a vehicle in a collision.
-Remember that the rear doors can only be opened from the outside when the Child-Protection locks are engaged (locked).

-NOTE: For emergency exit from the rear seats when the Child-Protection Door Lock System is engaged, manually raise the door lock knob to the unlocked position, roll down the window, and open the door using the outside door handle.
+Remember that the rear doors can only be opened from the outside when the Child-Protection locks are engaged.
+NOTE: For emergency exit with the system engaged, move the lock knob up (unlocked position), roll down the window and open the door with the outside door handle.